pm23778/two-tier-k8s-notes-app/README.md

 # 🚀 Full Two-Tier Kubernetes Notes App Setup + GitHub Push
 # ===========================================================

-# 1️⃣ Go to project folder
-cd ~/k8s   # change this to your project folder path

-# 2️⃣ Create README.md with full documentation
-cat > README.md << 'EOF'
-# 🧩 Two-Tier Notes App on Kubernetes

 This project demonstrates a **Two-Tier Application Architecture** deployed on **Kubernetes** using:
 - **Backend (API)**